-This can be a complicated question but the short answer is yes, you can get a DUI simply from taking legal drugs.
-Prescription drugs and driving laws are different in every state but lawmakers are working to ensure that people who drive impaired, regardless of the substance, will face the consequences.
+This can be a complicated question because of how individual states define and charge DUIs and DWIs.
+The short answer is yes, you can face criminal charges simply from taking legal drugs and getting behind the wheel in most areas.
+Prescription drugs and driving laws are different in every state, but lawmakers are working to ensure that people who drive impaired will face the consequences regardless of the substance.

-There are two basic types of state laws on driving while intoxicated.
+There are two basic types of state laws regarding driving while intoxicated.
 Some states look to whether the driver is “incapable” of driving or is “under the influence or affected by an intoxicating drug.”
-Other states use the “per say” definition, or per se, meaning that having any controlled or illegal substance in your system will be considered impaired.
+Other states use the “per se” definition, meaning that having any controlled, illegal substance in your system will be considered impaired.
 These rules are also called “zero tolerance” laws.

 Different Folks, Different Strokes

-But even when a legal prescription drug is in a person’s system, whether this will rise to the level of driving while impaired will be up to the experts.
+Even when a legal prescription drug is in a person’s system, whether this will rise to the level of driving while impaired will be up to the experts.
 Each state defines prohibited substances differently.
-For example, in these states the type of drugs prohibited are defined as:
+For example, in these states, the type of drugs prohibited is defined as:

-Even if it is more difficult for prosecutors to prove that a driver was impaired by a prescription drug or a combination of Rx and OTC drugs, that does not mean they aren’t willing to try.
-This is especially when drivers mix more than one drug, ignore warning labels, exceed the dosage, or take a controlled substance without a valid prescription.
+Even if it is more difficult for prosecutors to prove that a driver was impaired by a prescription drug or a combination of Rx and OTC drugs than it is to prove drunk driving, that does not mean they aren’t willing to try.
+This is especially true when drivers mix more than one drug, ignore warning labels, exceed the dosage, or take a controlled substance without a valid prescription.